Understanding Hypoglycemia and How to Avoid It

 Know your numbers

 Some types of insulin work fast, then peak and wear off.
-Others have a delayed onset but last longer and lower your blood glucose more evenly.
+Others have a delayed onset but last longer and lower your blood sugar more evenly.
 For this reason, it's important to work with your HCP on developing a regimen that works best for you given the details of your condition, and adjusting that plan as needed.

 Think holistically